5 Things That Can Make (Or Break) Your Relationship

 Here are 5 things that can make or break your relationship.

-Intimacy isn't all about sex.
+Intimacy isn't all about love making.
 Intimate touching like kissing, hugging, cuddling, caressing and massaging is important, too.

 Touch is very important in strengthening romantic relationships.
 Physical affection is associated with overall relationship and partner satisfaction.